Phumzile Mlambo-Ngcuka: Youth development

 From 1981 to 1983 Mlambo-Ngcuka taught in KwaZulu-Natal, after which she moved to Geneva to work with the World Young Women's Christian Association (YWCA) from 1984 to 1989, as the organisation's Youth Director, where she advocated for job creation for young people within the UN system and promoted development education in Africa, Asia and the Middle East.
-Mlambo-Ngcuka was the first president of the Natal Organisation of Women.
+She was also the first president of the Natal Organisation of Women.
 During this time she also founded and directed the Young Women's International Programme.

-From 1987 to 1989 Mlambo-Ngcuka was director of TEAM, a developmental Non-Government Organisation (NGO) in Cape Town, as well as being involved with squatter women and African independent churches to promote economic self-reliance and running skills training programmes.
+From 1987 to 1989 Mlambo-Ngcuka was director of TEAM, a developmental non-government organisation (NGO) in Cape Town, as well as being involved with squatter women and African independent churches to promote economic self-reliance and running skills training programmes.
 From 1990 to 1992 she was director of World University Service, a funding agency, as well as being involved in the management of funds donated to development organisations by Swedish and Swiss government development agencies.
 She started and managed her own management consulting company, Phumelela Services, during 1993 and 1994.

 Throughout her career, Mlambo-Ngcuka directed her energy towards issues of human rights, gender and youth development, equality and social justice.